Vol 8 No 2 2023 – 57

 REFERENCES

 1. Brooks, L. R., &Mias, G. I. Streptococcus pneumonia’s virulence and host immunity: aging, diagnostics, and prevention.
-Frontiers in immunology2018, 9, 1366.
+Frontiers in immunology, 2018, 9, 1366.

 2. Jia, J., Shi, W., Dong, F., Meng, Q., Yuan, L., Chen, C., & Yao, K. Identification and molecular epidemiology of routinely determined Streptococcus pneumoniae with negative Quellung reaction results.
 Journal of Clinical Laboratory Analysis, 2022; e24293.